A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Introduction

 \section{Introduction}

 Turbulent fluids exhibit complex non-linear and multiscale dynamics which can not be described from a deterministic point of view and which lead to a complex statistical behavior of the velocity field of the flow~\cite{Kolmogorov1991,Kolmogorov1962,Obukhov1962,Frisch1995}.
-Therefore, not only second-order but also higher-order statistics are needed to describe turbulent velocity fields~\cite{Frisch1995}.
-The generation of stochastic fields with turbulent statistics have been broadly studied~\cite{Flandrin1989,Flandrin1992,Benzi1993,Arneodo1998,Bacry2001,Robert2008,Chevillard2012} and still remain a subject of study~\cite{Du2018,Chevillard2019, Alexandrov2020}.
+Therefore, not only second-order but also higher-order statistics are needed to describe turbulent velocity fields~\cite{Atta1980, Anselmet1984, Gagne1990, Meneveau1991, Lohse1993, Frisch1995}.
+The generation of stochastic fields with turbulent statistics have been broadly studied~\cite{Flandrin1989,Flandrin1992,Benzi1993,Arneodo1998,Bacry2001,Robert2008,Chevillard2012} and still remain a subject of study~\cite{Du2018,Chevillard2019, Peinke2019, Alexandrov2020}.
+Several stochastic models based on the multifractal description of turbulence have been developed in the last decades.
+Among them, the fractional Brownian motion only recovering second-order statistics~\cite{Mandelbrot1968,Flandrin1989,Flandrin1992}, and more complex models recovering second and higher-order ones~\cite{Benzi1993,Arneodo1998,Bacry2001,Chevillard2012}.
+Some of these models are discrete in the scales~\cite{Benzi1993,Arneodo1998} while others are continuous~\cite{Bacry2001,Chevillard2012}.
+Stochastic models of turbulence based on the Focker-Planck equation were also developed.
+Some of them only recovering second-order statistics~\cite{Peinke1993} and more recent ones reproducing also higher-order statistics~\cite{Nawroth2006}.
+Other approaches are based on linear filtering~\cite{Klein2003, Hoepffner2011} and spectral tensor models~\cite{Mann1998}, but they only recover second-order statistics.